This blog explores techniques and ideas that come from the Positive Behaviour Support Framework which you can read more about here

 The school must initiate and conduct a meeting to develop and/or review a student’s IEP at least once every twelve months.

-This allows the team to determine whether the student’s current program is effective and if not, then it provides the opportunity to plan on how to meet the student's unique learning needs.
+This allows the team to determine whether the student’s current program of behaviour support is effective and if not, then it provides the opportunity to plan on how to meet the student's unique learning needs.

 Parents or guardians can ask for a meeting at any time if they feel they are needed to address concerns or issues that they have about their child’s attendance, schoolwork, behaviour or how their child is fitting in with other students.
 This meeting provides the opportunity to plan, make appropriate adjustments or amendments.